Medowhill/pl_articles/en/11/index.md

 Both expressions cause *type errors*.
 In the former, an expression denoting a function occurs where an integer must come.
 In the latter, an expression denoting an integer occurs where a function must come.
 Errors such as those from the examples are type errors since their reasons are expressions of unexpected types.

 Syntactic methods can hardly prevent type errors.
 Such solutions restrict languages too much.
 Consider restricting operands of sums and differences to only integers rather than arbitrary expressions.
 Then, the syntax rejects many useful or trivially correct expressions including \(1+1+1\).
-In the same manner, restricting the first expressions of function applications to lambda abstractions refuses \(\lambda x.\lambda y.(x+y)\ 1\ 2\) and many others.
+In the same manner, restricting the first expressions of function applications to lambda abstractions refuses \((\lambda x.\lambda y.x+y)\ 1\ 2\) and many others.

 A *type system* is the most popular method to avoid type errors before executions.
 Type systems prove that particular programs never cause type errors at run time without executing them.
 Since they are the semantics of programs before run time, *static semantics* is another name of them.
 To distinguish 'semantics,' whom the previous articles and the current article focus on, from static semantics, *dynamic semantics* means 'semantics,' which defines the run-time behaviors of programs.
 Type systems are out of the scope of the article, and later articles discuss type systems in detail.